itsnayabsd/website/_posts/web/2019-04-20-get-brave-browser.md

 **Earn BAT** - You can opt in for Brave rewards.
 You can still watch advertisements (upto you) in a separate window and earn BAT tokens.
 BAT is the block chain based digital currency.
 And advertisers directly pay you.
 No middle man.
 (As of now, advertisements appear only in certain countries.).

-**Chrome compatible** - You won't feel the much difference by looks wise.
-Chrome extensions supported.
+**Chrome compatible** - You won't feel much difference by looks wise.
+Chrome extensions are supported.

-**Sync** - Sync your bookmarks (for now only bookmarks can be synced) among different devices.
+**Sync** - Sync your bookmarks (only bookmarks can be synced for now) among different devices.

 **Support your favorite creators** - You can support your favorite websites, blogs, youtube / twitch channels by donating BAT tokens to them.